siraat-ai-academy/siraat-ai-academy.github.io/README.md

 >
 > "You don’t need perfection to start."

 Every learner, from any background, deserves tools that empower.
-Siraat صراط is committed to making those tools real, practical, and human.
+Siraat is committed to making those tools real, practical, and human.

 ---